 We expect students to be proficient in a second language upon graduation.
 Further work on language skills can be done at the University of Kentucky, in summer language programs, or by taking advantage of study abroad options (like the State Department's Critical Language Scholarship Program).
 Current UK language offerings include Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Russian, and Spanish.
 For more advanced training or exotic languages, Patterson School students often head to Middlebury's Language Schools, the University of Wisconsin's Summer Language Institutes, and Indiana University's SWSEEL, or to universities in China and the Middle East.

 Sometimes, but just a little bit.
 We recognize the challenge that tackling Arabic, Chinese, or Russian represents and know that extensive study of a "hard" language often demonstrates a strong commitment to international affairs.
 Furthermore, a measure of diversity in language background among admitted students is important, as we seek in each class students who are interested in each world region.
-Nevertheless – just as French, Spanish, and German are the most commonly taught languages in the United States – it should come as no surprise that these are also our American students' most typical foreign languages (Arabic is, however, rapidly catching up).
+Nevertheless – just as French, Spanish, and German are the most commonly taught languages in the United States – it should come as no surprise that these are also our American students' most typical foreign languages (Chinese and Arabic are, however, rapidly catching up).
 The most important point to us, however – and to potential employers – is that you achieve proficiency in any foreign language.

 Like the American Foreign Service, the Patterson School does not require that you have spent time overseas.
 Nevertheless, for both institutions, international experience is highly recommended and typical.
 The overwhelming majority of successful applicants have had international exposure.
 Note: while the U.S. Foreign Service does not require applicants to be proficient in a foreign language or to possess a bachelor's degree, the Patterson School expects both.
 Professional success will require the ability to lead in a multilingual, multicultural international environment.